xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

 :fire::fire:This is a collection of awesome articles about Implicit Neural Representation networks in the medical imaging:fire::fire:

-:loudspeaker: Our review paper published on arXiv: [Implicit Neural Representation in Medical Imaging: A Comparative Survey]() :heart:
+:loudspeaker: Our review paper published on arXiv: [Implicit Neural Representation in Medical Imaging: A Comparative Survey](https://arxiv.org/abs/2307.16142) :heart:

 #### Citation

 ```
+@article{molaei2023implicit,
+  title={Implicit Neural Representation in Medical Imaging: A Comparative Survey},
+  author={Molaei, Amirali and Aminimehr, Amirhossein and Tavakoli, Armin and Kazerouni, Amirhossein and Azad, Bobby and Azad, Reza and Merhof, Dorit},
+  journal={arXiv preprint arXiv:2307.16142},
+  year={2023}
+}
 ```